ayushthakur/ayushthakur.dev/content/post/monthly-review-2023.md

 - went to write club bangalore again, I must go there often.
 Good fiction writing is a difficult and rewarding skill to have
 - attended India's first skating disco.
 It was great for photos and videos but overall, not as fun as it looked on camera
 - took two besties out for dinner, realized we should do it more often.
 Atleast once every quarter
-- travelled to Nepal for brother-in-laws wedding
+- travelled to Nepal for brother-in-law's wedding

 ## May
 - sprained my neck while doing high reps lateral raises.
 I hate neck pain
 - went to a dance bar in Kathmandu spent 30 secons and walked out
 - bought new pair of shoes for mother, her most expensive pair till date and absolutely love how she wears them
 - took a diet break for a week.
-Realized that I do not enjoy dirty eating anymore
+Realized that I do not enjoy dirty eating anymore.
+No signnificant negative impact on the body composition though
+- stared meditating and doing wim-hof, trying this as an experiment
+- sleep is still poor, need to ensure that I make the required behavioral changes
+- Watching NBA playoffs quite regularly, I abosolely love the tactical game that the coaches play
 -